minio/docs/source/includes/windows/steps-configure-minio-kes-hashicorp.rst

    :start-after: start-kes-generate-kes-certs-desc
    :end-before: end-kes-generate-kes-certs-desc

-Depending on your Vault configuration, you may need to pass the ``kes-server.cert`` as a trusted Certificate Authority.
-See the `Hashicorp Vault Configuration Docs <https://www.vaultproject.io/docs/configuration/listener/tcp#tls_client_ca_file>`__ for more information.
-Defer to the client documentation for instructions on trusting a third-party CA.

-3) Create the KES and MinIO Configurations
+1) Create the KES and MinIO Configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 a.
 Create the KES Configuration File